 Final Thoughts on Where to Stay in Cusco

-Though often used as a gateway, Cusco has a lot to offer in its own right.
-The heart of the Puma that was the heart of the Inca empire, to stand in these streets is to stand on centuries of history.
+Often used as a gateway, Cusco has a lot to offer in its own right and was built in the shape of a Puma.
+The heart of the Puma was the heart of the Incan empire, so to stand in these streets is to stand on centuries of history.
 Unlike in much of the world, this history is still alive and visible today.

-Staying in our best overall hotel, Antigua Casona San Blas, will have you right in the centre of it all, and at a reasonable price!
+Ok, so if you’re here now, I’m going to assume you’re a bit undecided on where to stay in Cusco… Staying in my best overall hotel, Antigua Casona San Blas, will have you right in the centre of it all, and at a reasonable price.
+This is my number one pick for a reason and if you book it, you’ll find out.

-So that’s it for our travel experts’ ideas on where to stay in Cusco.
+So that’s it for my ideas on where to stay in Cusco.
 Remember – Cusco is in the mountains, so rug up warm with one of those alpaca jumpers!
-If you want to stay somewhere close to the mountains and be out of the hustle and bustle of the city, consider staying at an eco-lodge just outside of Cusco.

 “Does travel bring wisdom?
 I think there is probably no better place to find out than Peru.”— Anthony Bourdain